 Under the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973, individuals with disabilities have the right to specific accommodations that do not fundamentally alter the nature of the course.
 Some accommodations might include note takers, books on tape, extended time on assignments, and interpreter services among others.
 Students are responsible for communicating their needs to the Academic Resource Center, the office that oversees disability support services,(202-687-8354; arc@georgetown.edu; https://academicsupport.georgetown.edu/disability/) before the start of classes to allow time to review the documentation and make recommendations for appropriate accommodations.
-The University is not responsible for making special accommodation in a timely manner.
+The University is not responsible for making special accommodations for students who have not declared their disabilities and have not requested an accommodation in a timely manner.
 Also, the University need not modify course or degree requirements considered to be an essential requirement of the program of instruction.
 For the most current and up-to-date policy information, please refer to the Georgetown University Academic Resource Center website.
 Students are highly encouraged to discuss the documentation and accommodation process with an Academic Resource Center administrator.